daivikrao/video-capturing-using-python/README.md

   * The project makes use of python and its libaries.
   * It captures the objects that comes in front of the frame and stores it in a csv file.
   * It then plots the graph for the time the object was in the frame.
+  * The project also records the video and stores it the specified filed as .avi file.
   * The project can be used to capture the time for which any wild animals were in the frame.

 ## **Requirements**